We asked business professionals to review the solutions they use. Here are some excerpts of what they said:

-Ansible is ranked 3rd in Configuration Management with 4 reviews while Fortinet FortiGate Cloud is ranked 5th in Firewall Security Management with 16 reviews.
-Ansible is rated 8.6, while Fortinet FortiGate Cloud is rated 8.0.
-The top reviewer of Ansible writes "Helpful for creating an environment and easy to use with dynamic inventory capability".
+Ansible is ranked 3rd in Configuration Management with 5 reviews while Fortinet FortiGate Cloud is ranked 6th in Firewall Security Management with 16 reviews.
+Ansible is rated 8.4, while Fortinet FortiGate Cloud is rated 8.0.
+The top reviewer of Ansible writes "Enables us to efficiently manage an almost unlimited number of nodes".
 On the other hand, the top reviewer of Fortinet FortiGate Cloud writes "Available hardware and responsive service, but there should be a move towards hardware agnostic appliances".
-Ansible is most compared with Microsoft Endpoint Configuration Manager, Red Hat Satellite, BigFix, VMware vRealize Automation (vRA) and Microsoft Azure DevOps, whereas Fortinet FortiGate Cloud is most compared with Fortinet FortiManager, AWS Firewall Manager, Palo Alto Networks Panorama, Fortinet FortiPortal and FireMon.
+Ansible is most compared with Microsoft Endpoint Configuration Manager, Red Hat Satellite, BigFix, VMware vRealize Automation (vRA) and Microsoft Azure DevOps, whereas Fortinet FortiGate Cloud is most compared with Fortinet FortiManager, AWS Firewall Manager, Palo Alto Networks Panorama, Fortinet FortiPortal and Azure Firewall Manager.
 See our Ansible vs. Fortinet FortiGate Cloud report.

 We monitor all Configuration Management reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.